Xordas/Indium/README.md

 # Indium

-Indium is a high-performance, privacy-focused web proxy designed to provide secure and unrestricted internet access.
-Featuring an integrated collection of apps and games, Indium combines entertainment with powerful web browsing capabilities in a single platform.
+Indium is a high-performance web proxy with built-in apps and games, designed for secure and private browsing.

-## Features
+## Key Features

-- **Secure Browsing**: Advanced web proxy technology that keeps your browsing activity private
-- **Multi-Protocol Support**: Compatible with multiple proxy methods (Ultraviolet, Epoxy, BARE)
+- **Secure Proxy**: Privacy-focused browsing with no PII logging
-- **Built-in Apps & Games**: Extensive collection of pre-configured web applications and games
+- **Apps & Games**: Built-in collection of web applications and games
-- **Privacy-Focused**: No personally identifiable information (PII) is stored
-- **Customizable Settings**: Fine-tune your browsing experience to your preferences
-- **High Performance**: Utilizes multi-core processing and advanced caching for speed
+- **AI Assistant**: Integrated AI to help users qith any questions
-- **AI Assistant Integration**: Built-in AI helper for enhanced user experience
+- **Customizable**: Adjustable settings to personalize user experience

-## Privacy Commitment

-Indium takes your privacy seriously:

-- **Zero PII Logging**: Our logs never contain personally identifiable information
-- **Privacy-Enhanced Requests**: Web requests are processed through secure proxies
-- **No IP Tracking**: User IP addresses are not stored or tracked
-- **Content Security**: Advanced headers protect against common web vulnerabilities
-- **Open Source**: All code can be audited for security compliance

-## Technical Stack

-- **Backend**: Node.js with Express
-- **Performance**: Multi-threaded architecture using Node.js clusters
-- **Caching**: Efficient memory caching with configurable TTLs
-- **Security**: Comprehensive security headers and request sanitization
-- **Logging**: Structured, privacy-focused logging with pino

 ## Quick Start